lemonteaa/software-engineering-lab/lsmtree-nosql/README.md

 - Similarly, there is also a number of "runs" in each level, and within the same layer, higher numbered run take percedance.
 - In general, each Slab is stored as a file on disk using a format called `SSTable`.
 The keys are sorted, and there is additionally a B-Tree indexing into these key.
 This allow efficient query within the same slab.
 - An exception is made for level 0 as it resides in memory only.
 It can be stored using a Binary Search Tree(BST).
+- To re-iterate: to query a key, just query all the slabs according to their linear ordering (sorted by the run and level using the lexicographical ordering) - query the "first" slab, and if it's not found, query the "second" slab, and so on, all the way until the end.
+Hence if the same key is present in multiple slab, the slab whose ordering appear first wins.

 *Insertion*
 - To insert a key, just add it the the level 0 in-memory, using the `add()` method of the BST.